irmen/Pyro4/examples/distributed-computing/Readme.txt

 Note: The dispatcher is pretty braindead.
 It only has a single work and result queue.
 Running multiple clients will probably break the system.
 Improvements are left as an exercise.

+Note: because custom classes are passed over the network (such as WorkItem and queue.Empty) the pickle serializer is used.